Željko Oset

 Research Associate

-Dr. Željko Oset is a fellow at the American Slovenian Education Foundation.
-He was junior fellow at the Institute of Contemporary History (Ljubljana, Slovenia) between 2007-2012, and assistant professor at the University of Nova Gorica (Nova Gorica, Slovenia) between 2014-2021.
-Between 2021 and 2023, he was a director of the Museum of Slovenian Independence (2021-2023).
-He holds PhD from the University of Ljubljana.
+Dr. Željko Oset is a historian based in Slovenia.
+He was a junior fellow at the Institute of Contemporary History in Ljubljana from 2007 to 2012 and served as an assistant professor at the University of Nova Gorica between 2014 and 2021.
+From 2021 to 2023, he was the director of the Museum of Slovenian Independence.
+Since March 2023, he has been a research associate with the ERC project SOVEREIGNTY.